Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Get local information on topics like schools, amenities, and home market values.
 To access this tool, use your Military OneSource user ID and password.

-Provide responsive, precise air refueling and operational support for the full range of military operations.
+Provide responsive air refueling and agile combat support across the full range of military operations.

 Passports and Visas